uberflip/interview-eng-ii/README.md

 ## Your Tasks

-Consume the University Domains and Names API that is found [here](https://github.com/Hipo/university-domains-list-api).
+Consume the `University Domains and Names API` that is found [here](https://github.com/Hipo/university-domains-list-api).
 Use the public API endpoint found in the README.

 Using an Object Oriented approach, return and parse the list of all universities in Canada and the US.
 Store the information in a MySQL database using best practice for table normalization.
 Please include the schema/migrations.

 Present the list of universities and highlight the ones that have more than one domain.
-Make the presentation of this data to be clean and have some styling.
+Make the presentation of this data clean and have some styling.

 ## Development Environment

 You will need a personal Github account to accomplish this challenge.
 Once you have a Github account, go to [Gitpod](https://gitpod.io) and sign up for an account using your Github account.
 If you prefer, you may install the [Gitpod extension](https://www.gitpod.io/docs/browser-extension) for your browser, this will add a "Gitpod" button to any Github repo that will open a workspace based on that repo.

-The Gitpod environment provides an instance of VS Code for you to accomplish your tasks.
+The Gitpod environment provides an instance of VS Code in the browser for you to accomplish your tasks.
 You may install any additional tools you need using the [Gitpod](https://www.gitpod.io/docs/getting-started) or [Docker](https://docs.docker.com/compose/) config files.
 Make sure that any tools your solution requires are installed and configured in code, otherwise the interviewer will not be able to replicate your solution.

 If you close a preview window, you can re-open it by clicking on the Remote Explorer tab on the left-hand sidebar.
 Find the port you want to preview (e.g. `8080`) and click the Open Preview or Open Browser icon.